discordjs/guide/guide/popular-topics/permissions-extended.md

 This error means your bot is missing `ViewChannel`, and as such, can't send messages either.

-One possible scenario causing this: the channel has permission overwrites for the default role `@everyone` to grant `SendMessages` so everyone who can see the channel can also write in it, but at the same time has an overwrite to deny `VIEW_CHANNEL` to make it only accessible to a subset of members.
+One possible scenario causing this: the channel has permission overwrites for the default role `@everyone` to grant `SendMessages` so everyone who can see the channel can also write in it, but at the same time has an overwrite to deny `ViewChannel` to make it only accessible to a subset of members.

-As you only check for `SendMessages`, the bot will try to execute the send, but since `VIEW_CHANNEL` is missing, the API denies the request.
+As you only check for `SendMessages`, the bot will try to execute the send, but since `ViewChannel` is missing, the API denies the request.

 ::: tip
 Causes for "Missing Access":